codemonkey1972/megs/README.md

 ### Wait: 3.5 or 4 editions?

-The Batman Role-Playing Game was a simplified DC Heroes rules set with a few new rules put out in 1989, between the 2nd and 3rd editions of DC Heroes and coincidentally at the same time as the first Tim Burton Batman movie came out.
+[The Batman Role-Playing Game](https://en.wikipedia.org/wiki/Batman_Role-Playing_Game) was a simplified DC Heroes rules set with a few new rules put out in 1989, between the 2nd and 3rd editions of DC Heroes and coincidentally at the same time as the first Tim Burton Batman movie came out.

 ### What does it have to do with West End Games' DC Universe RPG or Green Ronin's DC Adventures?

 Nothing aside from using the same characters.
-Those are two completely distinct rule sets (though DC Adventures and 3rd Edition Mutants and Masterminds do borrow some mechanics).64w
+Those are two completely distinct rule sets (though DC Adventures and 3rd Edition Mutants and Masterminds do borrow some mechanics).

 ### What about Blood of Heroes?